Student Handbook for Master of Science Degree in Biomedical Engineering

 • Critical Evaluation of the Application of Scientific Methods in Addressing BME Problems: This is measured via the thesis defense and a survey that is completed by each of the Thesis Committee members.
 This requires: effective use of library and electronic resources for literature research; defendable conclusions and main arguments supported by research; ability to solve interdisciplinary problems.

-XI.
+XIII.
 List of Appropriate Forms and Documents

 Students are required to obtain the forms from the Graduate School to ensure that they are the latest versions.
 Most are available from their web site.